-What power is given by an Enduring Power of Attorney?
+What authority is given by a Power of Attorney document?

 Why make an Enduring Power of Attorney?

-Unexpected sickness or an accident can render a person unable to make decisions in either the short term or long term.
-This can cause major difficulties for families if you have not prepared an Enduring Power of Attorney.
+Unexpected sickness or an accident can render a person unable to make legal or financial decisions in either the short term or long term.
+This can cause major difficulties for families if you have not prepared an appropriate Power of Attorney.